valinet/ExplorerPatcher/README.md

 * Run `ep_setup.exe` again.
 * Via "Programs and Features" in Control Panel, or "Apps and features" in the Settings app.

+## Updating

+* The program features built-in updates: go to "Properties" - "Updates" to configure, check for and install the latest updates.
+* Download latest setup file and run `ep_setup.exe /update_silent`

 ## More information

 * [How does this work?](https://github.com/valinet/ExplorerPatcher/wiki/How-does-it-work)